nirvana/flaky/README.md

 ```
 **Note:** This configuration presumes you have an ethernet device named 'en0'
 you will want to update this in mix.exs with your correct ethernet device name.

 Feel free to add some config file parsing if you wish.
+Preferably in Elixir, maybe using exconfig?
+I would be happy to recieve such a pull request!
 ```
 ## Status